Between Escape and Transformation: My Journey with Words

 - Rohini Kamakoti

-- Oct 12
+- Oct 11, 2025

-- 4 min read
+- 5 min read

 Reading and writing are like two sides of the same coin; one expands my mind, and the other frees my heart.
 Sometimes reading was an escape, a way to slip into another world when my own felt too heavy.
 Other times, it was transformative, changing the way I saw myself and the world around me.
-Over time, writing followed the same path.
-It evolved from a simple creative outlet into a tool for healing and a way to process my thoughts.
-Today, it remains my most effective strategy for coping with whatever life throws at me.

 Words, Words Everywhere:

 I used to be a voracious reader in my late teens and early twenties, the kind who could spend an entire day (and night) lost in a book, mostly fiction.
 I remember finishing one book every two to three days.
 Those were the days when life was simple, and my parents took care of everything, leaving me free to immerse myself in my books.
-I remember waiting all day for college to end just so I could rush to the nearest library and pick up a new book.
+I remember waiting all day for college to end just so I could rush to the nearest library and pick out a new book to read.
 I can still feel the rush of excitement as I browsed the shelves, reading the backs of books to find a story that inspired me.

 As life unfolded, though, the practicalities of education and building a future took priority, and the creative part of me was quietly set aside.
 I still have a collection of poems from those younger days, titled Bare Hymns.
 When I revisit them now, they feel a little raw and juvenile, but they remind me of the voice I was still learning to find.
 At the time, writing poems helped me articulate emotions I didn’t yet have words for, and gave me a way to understand what I was feeling.